 2) Select Sail Dates

 School breaks, major holidays, and special sailings will make for more crowded ships.
 But you’ll also want to take notice of the weather.
-While you may have smaller crowds and cheaper prices during the rainy season, you’ll have to take the risk of sailing during less than perfect weather.
+While you may have smaller crowds and cheaper prices during the rainy season, you’ll have to take the risk of sailing during less-than-perfect weather.
 (You may also run the risk of having your vacation canceled or postponed due to hurricanes.)
 Weigh the pros and cons, and decide what’s best for you and your family.

-3) Pick Your Room
+3) Select Your Room

 This step could literally make or break your vacation.
 Take it from someone who has learned the hard way… the location of your stateroom (along with its amenities) is more important than you may realize.
 Here are some things to consider when picking your room:

 - Motion – If you are prone to seasickness, the location of your room on board is really important.
 One of the most popular suggestions for dealing with motion sickness is to stay in a lower-level stateroom.
 (Although I personally found that my motion sickness was better on upper floors.)
 Mid-ship is also a popular place to stay if motion is an issue for you.
 In the front of the ship, you will feel more movement, but in the back, you may feel more vibration… especially at night.
 This makes mid-ship a popular option.

 - Proximity – If you know where you will be spending most of your time on board, this should also play a part in making your room choice.
 My family likes to stay in a room with easy access to Cabanas in the morning for breakfast.
 We also like to be near the elevators, but not so close that we hear a lot of noise.

 - Amenities – Do you want an inside stateroom?
 An ocean view?
 A verandah?
 Are you traveling with others and need connecting staterooms?
 These are all things to consider when picking your family’s stateroom.